awsdocs/aws-snowball-developer-guide/doc_source/auth-adapter.md

 When using the adapter, keep the following in mind:

-+ To get the local Amazon S3 credentials to sign your requests to the AWS Snowball Edge appliance, run the `snowballEdge credentials` Snowball client command\.
++ To get the local Amazon S3 credentials to sign your requests to the AWS Snowball Edge appliance, run the `snowballEdge list-access-keys` and `snowballEdge get-secret-access-keys` Snowball client commands\.
 For more information, see [Using the Snowball Client](using-client.md)\.
 These local Amazon S3 credentials include a pair of keys: an access key and a secret key\.
 These keys are only valid for the appliances associated with your job\.
 They can't be used in the AWS Cloud as they have no IAM counterpart\.

 + The encryption key is not changed by what AWS credentials you use\.
 Because signing with the Signature Version 4 algorithm is only used to verify the data traveling from its source to the adapter, it never factors into the encryption keys used to encrypt your data on the Snowball\.